-- 4.48 The research noted that its findings on the relationship between visitor rates and distance from home were similar to those presented in the HRA of the Breckland Site Specific Policies and Proposals Document (35) from a different data set.
-By further analysing visitor surveys (32) using just the data for visitors interviewed within Thetford Forest (Annex I bird species of Breckland SPA are particularly concentrated in these), the HRA showed that visitor rates flatten out at about 7.5 km from home postcodes to the Thetford Forest boundary; this contrasts with the approach used by (34), which measured distances from home postcodes to actual survey locations within the Thetford Forest).
-The HRA (35) went on to conclude that: - "...7.5km is a suitable precautionary distance, beyond which development is not likely to result in a notable increase in visitor use.
-The majority of visitor pressure arises from within 7.5km." - 4.49 On this basis, Natural England has confirmed that it agrees that new development is unlikely to contribute significantly to recreation pressure on Breckland SPA where development is located more than 7.5 km from the SPA boundary (36).
-In formal comments on the HRA of the Draft SALP (see Appendix 4) Natural England further confirmed that this distance does not need to apply to farmland areas of Breckland SPA because farmland is widely available across the District and residents can therefore be assumed to use farmland near to home (for example for walking dogs) rather than travelling up to 7.5 km, as they might to access woodland or heathland areas.
+- 4.48 The research noted that its findings on the relationship between visitor rates and distance from home were similar to those presented in the HRA of the Breckland Site Specific Policies and Proposals Document (37) from a different data set.
+By further analysing visitor surveys (34) using just the data for visitors interviewed within Thetford Forest (Annex I bird species of Breckland SPA are particularly concentrated in these), the HRA showed that visitor rates flatten out at about 7.5 km from home postcodes to the Thetford Forest boundary; this contrasts with the approach used by (36), which measured distances from home postcodes to actual survey locations within the Thetford Forest).
+The HRA (37) went on to conclude that: - "...7.5km is a suitable precautionary distance, beyond which development is not likely to result in a notable increase in visitor use.
+The majority of visitor pressure arises from within 7.5km."

+- 4.49 On this basis, Natural England has confirmed that it agrees that new development is unlikely to contribute significantly to recreation pressure on Breckland SPA where development is located more than 7.5 km from the SPA boundary (38). - 4.50 In formal comments on the HRA of the Draft SALP (see Appendix 4) Natural England confirmed that the 7.5 km recreation zone of influence does not apply to farmland areas of Breckland SPA because farmland is widely available across the District and residents can therefore be assumed to use farmland near to home (for example for walking dogs) rather than travelling up to 7.5 km, as they might to access woodland or heathland areas.
+All studies on visitor behaviour at Breckland SPA of which LUC is aware are based on visitors to the forest and heathland areas of the SPA rather than farmland areas so there is no definitive data which can be used to define a recreation buffer for the farmland areas of Breckland SPA.
+In the absence of data specific to visits to farmland areas of the SPA, reference was made to information on walking distances to the SPA more generally (36).